State Tax Media Host Guide 2015

 - Make payments with a credit card.

-- Apply for an installment agreement.
+- Apply for a payment plan.

 - Email their non-confidential tax questions.